Quick Facts:

 Crushes fluorescent lamps of any size while removing mercury vapors.
 Reduces labor, recycling costs, and storage vs. packing lamps

-Fill up containers with bulbs, ballasts, batteries, or e-waste at your own pace and ship out via prepaid FedEx
+Fill up containers with bulbs, ballasts, batteries, or e-waste at your own pace and mail back via prepaid shipping

 For larger amounts of bulbs, ballasts, batteries, or e-waste.
 Trucks come pick up waste at your location for recycling